 As pyatv depends solely on private and reverse engineered protocols, things sometimes break because Apple changes something.
 Or because of other reasons.
 This section covers the major things that you need to be aware of.

-- There are some issues with miniaudio when running on ARM (e.g. Rasperry pi) which can be fixed by re-installing miniaudio and building it from source.
+- If you have problems with miniaudio on ARM (e.g. Rasperry Pi), try re-installing miniaudio and building it from source.
 See here for details.

 - Other general issues can be found in the FAQ.